Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 ## Surrogate keys

-- Such primary key is called a **surrogate key**, which has no relationship to the real-world meaning of the data held in a tuple
+- The `messageid` primary key is an example of a **surrogate key**, which is a system-generated identifier that carries no business meaning and is not derived from application data
 - Surrogate key value is commonly **automatically generated** by the DBMS once a tuple is inserted
 - For example, automatically increasing numbers (1, 2, 3, ...) or randomly generated values can be used to generate unique surrogate key values